 Who Should Attend

-The Pain Care for Primary Care meeting is intended for physicians in family practice, internal medicine, neurology, and rheumatology, as well as advanced practice nurses and physician assistants working in pain or primary care.
+The Pain Care for Primary Care meeting is intended for physicians in family practice, internal medicine, neurology, and rheumatology, as well as advanced practice nurses, physician assistants, and pharmacists working in pain or primary care.

 Upon completion of this meeting, participants will be able to:

-This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of the American Pain Society and the Global Academy for Medical Education.

-The American Pain Society is accredited by the ACCME to provide continuing medical education for physicians and Global Academy for Medical Education.
+This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of the University of Cincinnati and Global Academy for Medical Education, LLC.
+The University of Cincinnati is accredited by the ACCME to provide continuing medical education for physicians and Global Academy for Medical Education.

-The American Pain Society designates this live activity for a maximum of 16.5 AMA PRA Category 1 CreditsTM (16 for the general program (including the REMS course) and 6 AMA PRA Category 1 Credits™ for completing the pre-conference workshops.
-Physicians should claim credit commensurate with the extent of their participation in the activity.
+The University of Cincinnati designates this Live Activity for a maximum of 22 AMA PRA Category 1 CreditsTM (16 for the general program (including the REMS course) and 6 AMA PRA Category 1 Credits™ for completing the pre-conference workshops.
+Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-AAPA accepts certificates of participation for educational activities certified for AMA PRA Category 1 Credit(s)™ from organizations accredited by ACCME or a recognized state medical society.
-Physician assistants may receive a maximum of 16.5 hours of Category 1 credit for completing this program.
+AAPA accepts certificates of participation for educational activities certified for AMA PRA Category 1 Credits™ from organizations accredited by ACCME or a recognized state medical society.